• GitHub

 Headless services

 By default, Linkerd will mirror all exported services as Kubernetes clusterIP services.
 This also extends to headless services; an exported headless service will be mirrored as clusterIP and have an IP address assigned to it.
-In general, headless services should not have an IP address, they are used when a workloads needs a stable network identifier or to facilitate service discovery without being tied to Kubernetes’ native implementation.
+In general, headless services should not have an IP address; they are used when a workload needs a stable network identifier or to facilitate service discovery without being tied to Kubernetes’ native implementation.
 This allows clients to either implement their own load balancing or to address a pod directly through its DNS name.
 In certain situations, it is desirable to preserve some of this functionality, especially when working with Kubernetes objects that require it, such as StatefulSet.

 Linkerd’s multi-cluster extension can be configured with support for headless services when linking two clusters together.
 When the feature is turned on, the service mirror component will export headless services without assigning them an IP.
 This allows clients to talk to specific pods (or hosts) across clusters.
 To support direct communication, underneath the hood, the service mirror component will create an endpoint mirror for each host that backs a headless service.
 To exemplify, if in a target cluster there is a StatefulSet deployed with two replicas, and the StatefulSet is backed by a headless service, when the service will be exported, the source cluster will create a headless mirror along with two “endpoint mirrors” representing the hosts in the StatefulSet.